leilawren/doggieOS/README.md

 this project is basically just detailing everything I have done / want to do with my current system.
 As I hammer this out I will start writing scripts to automate my arch install / personal distro fully.

 # Initial Installation
--Arch.iso
--archinstall
+ARCHINSTALL

 Bootloader: grub

 Swap: true

-Filesystem: btrfs
+Filesystem: btrfs USE SUBVOLUMES and select timeshift for snapshot tool

-Kernels: Linux & Zen & TKG
+Kernels: Linux & Zen

 Audio: pipewire